The AH Premium: A Natural Experiment (with Tongbin Zhang) JMP

-2017 Macro winter workshop in Bellaterra, 2017 Barcelona GSE Jamboree, 8th Shanghai Macroeconomics Workshop, 14th China Finance Annual Meeting, 2018 CES North American Meeting, Bilbao Adaptive Learning Workshop, 2018 conference in Expectations in Dynamic Macroeconomic Models and seminars at UPF, UAB, Stockholm, SUFE Finance, Shanghai Jiaotong University, CUHK(Shenzhen), Peking University and CUFE CEMA.
+2017 Macro winter workshop in Bellaterra, 2017 Barcelona GSE Jamboree, 8th Shanghai Macroeconomics Workshop, 2017 MIFN workshop, 14th China Finance Annual Meeting, 2018 CES North American Meeting, Bilbao Adaptive Learning Workshop, 2018 conference in Expectations in Dynamic Macroeconomic Models and seminars at UPF, UAB, Stockholm, SUFE Finance, Shanghai Jiaotong University, CUHK(Shenzhen), Peking University, CUFE CEMA, East China Normal University, Fudan University, PBC Tsinghua and UCL Macro reading group.

 New Tests of Expectation Formation with Applications to Asset Pricing Models (with Pei Kuang and Tongbin Zhang)